fbpx

 To recap, the main differences between freehold and leasehold ownership include the following:

-• Re-selling – Freehold properties don’t tend to face the same limitations when selling.
+Freehold properties can be difficult to sell because buyers can’t always easily get mortgages on them.
 Leasehold properties under 80 years can be difficult to mortgage and sell.

 Can you buy the freehold of a flat?